gabrielvincent/LinkedInAuth-Swift/README.md

 A sample app is available at https://github.com/gabrielvincent/LinkedInAuth-SampleApp

 Make sure you have an app created in you LinkedIn developer account (https://www.linkedin.com/developers/apps).
-There you'll be able to get you client id, client secret and set the redirect URI.
+There you'll be able to get your client id, client secret and set the redirect URI.

 First, create a configuration object: